Computed Tomography

 Fluid collection in pleural space, appearing as dependent density

-Pneumonia Consolidation
+Pneumonia with Consolidation

 Pulmonary Embolism (PE)